jathuson/Pewlett-Hackard-Analysis/README.md

 ## Summary
-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees
+There are 72 458 roles that will need to be filled during silver tsunami.
+The silver tsunami is defined as those born between 1952-1995 as they would be retiring within the next few years.
+As it begins, 16,981 roles would need to be filled.
+This was calculated from the first year of retirees being born on 1952 that are currently employees.
+The breakdown of the roles that need to be filled by year can be found in the summary folder.
+There are not enough qualified, retirement-ready employees to mentor the next generation.
+There are 1549 mentorship eligible employees but there are 16, 981 roles in the first year of the silver tsunami..